coderamen666/srd-v3.5-md/spells/magic-overview.md

 speed, since ready is a standard action.)

-If the target of your counterspell tries to cast a spell, make a Spellcraft check (DC 15 + the spell's level).
+If the target of your counterspell tries to cast a spell, make a Spellcraft check (DC 15 + the spell’s level).
 This check is a free action.
-If the check succeeds, you correctly identify the opponent's spell and can attempt to counter it.
-If the check fails, you can't do either of these things.
+If the check succeeds, you correctly identify the opponent’s spell and can attempt to counter it.
+If the check fails, you can’t do either of these things.

 To complete the action, you must then cast the correct spell.
 As a